l30ni3/Dashboard/README.md

 `cd Dashboard`

 Make sure, you have Python 3 and pip installed.
-To install all dependencies please install the package manager pipenv and install all packages from the Pipfile.
+To install all dependencies please install the package manager pipenv first.

 `pip install pipenv`

-`pipenv install`

 Next, activate the pipenv shell.
 This will spawn a new shell subprocess and can be deactivated by using exit.

 `pipenv shell`

+Now you can install all packages from the Pipfile.

+`pipenv install`

 Run the app from root directory: